 yields 2 cups

 Chop basil finely.
 Place basil & oil into a small sauce pan and heat over medium high heat for 5 minutes.
 Remove from heat and let basil & oil steep for at least 30 minutes.
-Strain mixture into a jar and keep in an air tight container for up to 1 month.
+Strain mixture into a jar and keep in the fridge for up to a week.

 I’m just in the process of getting into homemade flavored oils, vinegars, and extracts.
 Your recipe adds a new idea in my ever growing list.